MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This condition is fulfilled when the `Object` is used by pressing the *Use* button of the controller while being touched or grabbed.
+The Use Object condition is fulfilled when the `Object` is used by pressing the *Use* button of the controller while being touched or grabbed.

 ### Configuration